gYunTian/tictactoe/README.md

 6) If all 8 cells are filled and no winner yet, game does not end and players can still overclick the filled cells

 ## Final
+I wanted to use phone simulators on my machine, but didnt have time to set it up + ssd space running low

 I actually didnt realize that this role I applied for requires react native.
 I know react so when I saw the project, I was shocked and had to quickly learn react native.
 Therefore, some of the codes are copy and pasted from the internet.
 Secondly, I am rusty in typescript.
 I haven used it in a long while since I last learnt it by watching videos.
 Nonetheless, I used to to enforce data types.